 Payout positions are determined on a first-come, first serve basis.
 The positions available to you also depend on your Trust Score.
 As you build your Trust Score, you’ll unlock earlier positions to join.

-About Trust Scores

 What is a Trust Score?

-The Trust Score is an in-app scoring system that Tanda by Yahoo Finance uses to determine a member’s access to savings circles and what positions to make available.
+The Trust Score is an in-app scoring system that Tanda by Yahoo Finance uses to determine which savings circles and payout positions are available to you.

 How is my Trust Score determined?

-Everyone’s Trust Score is calculated in the same way.
-Here’s how it works:
+Everyone’s Trust Score is calculated in the same way:

 Each on-time contribution increases your score by 1 point.